 LET THE TAROT TEACH YOU

-First you’ve got to decide which Tarot Cards you want to work with.
-I would strongly suggest the Rider Tarot pack designed by A E Waite.
+First you’ve got to decide which Tarot Card you want to work with.
+I would strongly suggest the Rider Tarot Pack designed by A E Waite.
 Their advantage is that they retain much of the traditional symbolism and all of the cards have a picture to guide you.
-The Tarot Cards teach you by themselves.
+The Cards teach you by themselves.

-Sadly, many tarot readers are clairvoyantly ungifted.
-The Tarot cards will provide interesting insights but if you want to astonish your sitter with your accuracy then you must use your clairvoyant skills- which is what this book’s all about.
+Sadly, many tarot readers are not clairvoyance gifted.
+The cards will provide interesting insights but if you want to astonish your sitter with your accuracy then you must use your clairvoyant skills- which is what this book’s all about.

-A lot of sitters don’t understand that a true psychic doesn’t need Tarot Cards or oracles to tell them all about their life and future.
-When the sitter sees the Tarot Cards before them it is reassuring- if the cards say so then it must be true.
-I use the Tarot cards with some sitters because it focuses their attention, they relax and their aura opens.
+A lot of sitters don’t understand that a true psychic doesn’t need cards or oracles to tell them all about their life and future.
+When the sitter sees the cards before them it is reassuring- if the cards say so then it must be true.
+I use the cards with some sitters because it focuses their attention, they relax and their aura opens.
 They are also a useful talking point to keep the attention on the subject being discussed.
-But the Tarot cards are secondary to the psychic gifts you use.
+But the cards are secondary to the psychic gifts you use.

-It’s interesting to conduct a reading with all the Tarot Cards face down.
+It’s interesting to conduct a reading with all the cards face down.
 I’ve experimented by placing my hand on the unseen Tarot card and told the person all about their life.
-For example I place my hand on Tarot card number one and describe the sitter’s problems.
-Then for number two I explain the things that stand in their way, for number two I describe their ambitions, for four their inner feelings etc. When I turn the Tarot Cards over it’s clearly seen that the images reflect the points I’ve been talking about.
+For example I place my hand on card number one and describe the sitter’s problems.
+Then for number two I explain the things that stand in their way, for number two I describe their ambitions, for four their inner feelings.
+When I turn the cards over it’s clearly seen that the images reflect the points I’ve been talking about.
 The psychic meaning is far more important than the traditional meaning of the Tarot.

 The fact is that it’s the psychic skills that count over the augury of an oracle.
 Trust your gut feeling.
 You don’t need to look up the meanings of the cards in long lists of divination meanings.
 You just trust your clairvoyant instincts.

-Next open your chakras and aura as you did in chapter 3.
+- Next open your aura as you did in chapter 3.
 Once you’ve done this you can do as many readings as you want.
 But remember afterwards to clear yourself and close the aura down again.